WHITE FIELDS FARM NUBIANS

 Our kidding schedule is a work in progress -- we will update as does kid and our season progresses.
 Please contact us with questions or to put a deposit on a kid.

-*Prices listed are for pre-reserved kids picked up within two weeks of birth and are subject to change if kid is not reserved before they are born.
+*Prices listed are for pre-reserved kids picked up at weaning and are subject to change if kid is not reserved before they are born.

 *Planned pedigrees for kids may be viewed by clicking the link on the far right side of the table below.
 There are a few does we haven't registered yet, so we will update their kids' pedigree link as soon as possible.